I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 So that means you should be on the top of your game.

-That starts by the way you interact with people, yes even the receptionist.
+That starts with how you interact with people, even the receptionist.

 Receptionists are important and are often asked what they think of each interviewee.

 After that, sit back and wait till you are called to the interview.